MaxDreisbach/PINNs4Drops/README.md

 ```
 3. Run the synthetic training data generation in Blender (see [Render-GPS GitHub](https://github.com/MaxDreisbach/RenderGPS))
 4. Copy the renderings from the Blender output folder into the `RENDER` folder
+5. Extract ground truth labels for the velocity components and pressure

 ## Training (Linux Only)
 The following code should be run with [pyembree](https://github.com/scopatz/pyembree), as it is otherwise very slow.